 Agencies able to engage.
+Voice of the child Voice of the child

-What additional pressure may be placed on the child / family due to contact with professionals?
-What has worked well previously?
-What can we do to overcome any barrier?
-Is there something that can be adapted to make it safe?
-Voice of the child and family: Voice of the child and family: Outline of work completed in relation to the work that has been completed and et of I
+What additional pressure may be placed on the child / family and family: and family:

+due to contact with

+professionals?

+What has worked well

+previously?

+What can we do to overcome

+any barrier?

+Is there something that can be

+adapted to make it safe?